-SC Housing has developed a strong Employee Performance Management System (EPMS) process that is aligned with organizational objectives.
+SC State Housing has developed a strong Employee Performance Management System (EPMS) process that is aligned with the organizational objectives.
 The process encourages employees to develop their full potential.
 Strategies and action plans are incorporated into the EPMS process which outlines job duties and characteristics necessary to produce desired outcomes.
-Deficiencies in job duties or characteristics are addressed by a work improvement plan and/or the substandard performance process that outlines a course of action for obtaining the desired level of performance and achievement of objectives.
+Deficiencies in job duties or characteristics are addressed by a work improvement plan and/or the substandard performance process that outlines a course of action for obtaining the desired objectives.
 Innovation and employee focus are among the agency's most important organizational objectives.
 Senior leaders empower employees with the information, education and resources necessary to succeed.
 Creativity, teamwork and innovation are encouraged through recognition mechanisms.